Transport in serial spinful multiple-dot systems: The role of electron-electron interactions and coherences: Results

-In general, due to the Kramer's degeneracy theorem \cite{SakuraiBook1993}, each energy level is doubly degenerate in the absence of an external magnetic field.
-Let us first consider the case where all the interaction matrix elements except the scattering elements are zero.
-In a simple picture, one could expect, that the current doubles compared to the case with only one spin direction (Fig.~\ref{1spinsc}).
-The main panel of Fig.~\ref{2spinsc} shows indeed a strong increase of the current.
+In the absence of an external magnetic field each single-particle energy level is doubly degenerate due to the Kramer's theorem.
+Let us first consider the case with just scattering $U_{\mathrm{sc}}$ elements present (Fig.~\ref{fig3}c).
+In a simple picture, one could expect, that the current doubles compared to the case where the levels are spin-polarized (Fig.~\ref{fig3}a).
+The maximum of the current in Fig.~\ref{fig3}c shows indeed an increase by a factor of two.
+Furthermore, Fig.~\ref{fig3}c shows that the resonance faintly extends along the intersection of $E_{3}=20$ and $E_{4}=40$ lines.
+However, in a spinless case this resonance is extending just along the $E_{4}=40$ line.

-However, a much more prominent increase is observed for a variety of parameter combinations where new transport channels open up.

-In order to understand the reason of the different behavior in Fig.~\ref{2spinsc}, we study the eigenstates of the system for two points in the parameter range as indicated by the squares in current plot.
-The upper arrangement is for $E_{3}$=19 meV and $E_{4}$=30 meV, where a significant current is observed for the two-spin case, but current is blocked for the spin polarized case.
+In order to understand the reason of the different behavior in \figurename~\ref{fig3}, we study a line for fixed $E_{4}=38 \ \mathrm{meV}$ in \figurename~\ref{fig5} and corresponding eigenstates as indicated by the squares.
+For parameter values at the green (right) square significant current is observed for the spinful levels, but current is blocked for the spin-polarized levels.
+At the red (left) square current is blocked for both cases.

-The five one-particle eigenstates of the Hamiltonian are illustrated in the green diagram in Fig.~\ref{2spinsc}.
-There is a strong coupling between $E_{1}$ and $E_{4}$ as well as between $E_{3}$ and $E_{5}$ thus the superposition of each of these two states creates two new states with two new energies, which are referred to as $E_{1,4}$, $E_{4,1}$, $E_{3,5}$ and $E_{5,3}$ (the left side of the Fig.~\ref{2spinsc}).
-For the upper arrangement the conservation of energy is satisfied, $(E_{2}-E_{1,4}) \approx (E_{1,4}-E_{3,5})$, which allows for Coulomb scattering.
-However the state $E_{1,4}$ appears as the initial state in both parts for an Auger process.
-Thus the Pauli principle can only be satisfied if both spin directions are allowed.
-Thus for this configuration of the energy levels, in the system with two different spin direction, the electrons are able to transfer through the triple dot although the current is blocked in a spin polarized system.
-Spin is definitely more than a factor of two here!
+The five one-particle eigenstates of the Hamiltonian responsible for transport are illustrated in the green diagram in the lower diagrams of Fig.~\ref{fig5}.
+There is a strong coupling between $E_{1}$ and $E_{4}$ as well as between $E_{3}$ and $E_{5}$ thus the superposition of each of these two states creates two new states with two new energies, which are referred to as $E_{1,4}$, $E_{4,1}$, $E_{3,5}$, and $E_{5,3}$.
+For the parameters at the right (green) square the conservation of energy is satisfied, $(E_{2}-E_{1,4}) \approx (E_{1,4}-E_{3,5})$, which allows for Coulomb scattering.
+However, the state $E_{1,4}$ appears as the initial state in both parts for an Auger process.
+Thus, the Pauli principle can only be satisfied if the level is spin degenerate.
+Due to this reason the electrons are able to transfer through the triple dot in a spinful system, but the current is blocked in a spin-polarized system.
+Spin is definitely more than a factor of two here.
+We note that this transport channel is rather sensitive to actual couplings to the leads.
+The current is \textit{reduced} if the coupling to the leads is \textit{increased} as can be seen from dashed (green) curve.
+The coherences are responsible for this surprising reduction as discussed in the next section.